ttetrafon/system-intelligence-obsidian-vault/Game System/Characters/Tiers/Experience Tier (ET).md

 tags:
   - rules/characters/tier
 ---
-Your (experience) tier has a numerical value ([[Resources|resource]]) of 0, I, II, III, IV, V, VI, etc. It determines your general experience and renown all over the world and directly affects your checks against challenges of different tiers.
+Your (experience) tier has a numerical value ([[Resources|resource]]).
+It determines your general experience and renown all over the world and directly affects your checks against challenges of different tiers.

-For each point of difference between your own tier and your challenge's tier you gain/suffer an equal [[../../Gameplay/Bonuses & Penalties/Experience|experience]] [[Bonuses & Penalties|bonus/penalty]] on your check.
+When making checks against other creatures, the comparison between your ETs determines the [[Gameplay#Opposed Checks|difficulty of your opposed checks]].

-> For example fighting against a tier IV guard while you are still tier I will impose a 3 (d8) experience penalty on all your checks.
+> For example fighting against a tier IV guard while you are still tier I will impose

-After every successful adventure you make an [[Resources#Accumulation|accumulation]] check to increase your ET.
+After every successful [[Timekeeping#Quest|quest]] you make an [[Resources#Accumulation|accumulation]] check to increase your ET.